 I actually think it is pretty amazing that our bodies were designed to give us so much enjoyment.

-But maybe the reason you’re not having enough sex is because you haven’t communicated clearly what you like.
+But maybe the reason you’re not making love enough is because you haven’t communicated clearly what you like.

 Do you even know what you like?